-8. Tune Your Typography
+8. Tune your typography

 How you style or present your text is what makes people decide whether or not they’d want to explore and engage with your site.
 Crammed text like the one shown in the image above will dissuade people from reading it.
 But only taking care of text spacing isn’t enough either.

-Bullet points in the text also come handy when it comes to giving a quick overview to readers about the important points.
+Bullet points in the text also come in handy when it comes to giving a quick overview to readers about the important points.
 Sometimes knowing what to emphasize can make a big difference.